Blastocyst Culture And Transfer

 Embryos that have potential form in the blastocyst are usually done by the 5th day or after insemination.
 The blastocyst culture is a procedure of growing embryos in the laboratory for two or more days until they are known as blastocyst embryos in IVF.
 On the fifth day, the frozen blastocyst culture and transfer are done.
 It is also the final stage of embryo development before it comes out of the egg by breaking the zona pellucida.

-What are the benefits of blastocyst culture?
+What are the Benefits of Blastocyst Culture?

 Blastocyst culture IVF has many advantages, including: